 LOS DÍAS DE LA SEMANA or the days of the week in Spanish are very easy to learn and remember.
-In this lesson, you will learn how to say the days of the week and how to use them in simple sentences and questions.
+In this lesson, you will learn how to say the days and how to use them in simple sentences and questions.
 We have included a nice video about this topic and some short conversations as well.
-These conversations will help you learn the vocabulary in real situations and they are also a great opportunity to practice Spanish listening.
+You will have the chance to practice with interactive quizzes and two listening activities.
+Let’s start…

 This short video includes a list of days in Spanish and also several useful phrases and questions related to them that will be used in conversations later.
-The expression LOS DIAS DE LA SEMANA corresponds to the days of the week in Spanish.
-A simple variation could be LOS SIETE DIAS DE LA SEMANA (adding the number SIETE to the expression).
+The expression “los días de la semana” corresponds to the days of the week in Spanish.
 Make sure you understand the content of the video as it will certainly be useful throughout the lesson.
 If you need to translate or check writing, please activate the closed captions (cc).

-Talking about days of the week in Spanish: phrases and conversations
+Phrases & questions about days of the week in Spanish

 Writing the days of the week in Spanish